farscapian/clams-app-docker/lnplay/clightning/cln-plugins/lnplaylive/README.md

 }
 ```

 The `vm_expiration_date` is the actual expiration date of the VM.
-Directly after that date/time (within ten minutes after) the VM will be de-provisioned and deleted.
+Directly after that date/time (within ten minutes after) the VM will be culled.

 ## TODO